bharath-hegde-07/HomeDecor/README.md

 - User register end point is created
 - Currently working on securing end points
 - Learning how to implement JWT tokens
+- Got stuck in implementing Spring Security
+- Started to work on other end points